DominicBellisario/Torus/README.md

 ## You Additions

-Custom sprites
+    -    Custom sprites
-HUD effects that change depending on the player's health.
-At low life, the screen pulses red, and at no lives the screen is a solid red. the Torus faces the mouse and can accelerate in the 8 carndinal directions.
+    -    HUD effects that change depending on the player's health.
+At low life, the screen pulses red, and at no lives the screen is a solid red.
+    -    The Torus faces the mouse and can accelerate in the 8 carndinal directions.
 You can fire in one direction and move in another.
-Three different enemies.
+    -    Three different enemies.
 Asteroids drift across the screen, Shooters rotate and discharge energy out of its four corners, and seekers seek the player using steering forces.
-The player fires out of two cannons, and alternates from one to another with each shot fired.
+    -    The player fires out of two cannons, and alternates from one to another with each shot fired.
-Each wave spawns a random amount of enemies.
+    -    Each wave spawns a random amount of enemies.
 The enemies spawn in random points around the edge of the screen with random speeds and rotations.
-Particle effects representing thrusters turn on When the Torus accelerates.
+    -    Particle effects representing thrusters turn on When the Torus accelerates.
-Hold left-click to fire a steady stream of bullets
+    -    Hold left-click to fire a steady stream of bullets.

 ## Sources